 Scientifically-Based Reading Instruction:

-The scientifically-based reading curriculum Red Rock Central Elementary uses is Literacy Place which has been aligned with the Minnesota Academic Standards in English Language Arts (2010).
+The scientifically-based reading curriculum Red Rock Central Elementary uses is Superkids (K-2) and Reading Wonders (3-6) which is fully aligned for Common Core State standards and the Minnesota Academic Standards in English Language Arts (2010).
 Instruction is differentiated.

 Professional Development: